Skip to content

 You can find a list of the Schengen area countries here.

-With a South African passport and a Schengen multiple entry visa or residence permit, you may travel freely within the Schengen Area for as long as your residence permit or visa is valid.
+With a South African passport and a Schengen residence permit (Aufenthalt or Niederlassungserlaubnis), you may travel freely within the Schengen Area for as long as your residence permit is valid.
+Please also check for any restrictions for example only valid for Germany.

 Things to keep in mind